simcomat/ionic-sub-RS/README.md

 ## Repository Content

 1. Data Files:
-   - `data/occupancy_data.json.gz`: This file provides the underlying data from OQMD used to build the graphs, denoted as $G^T$.
+   - `data/occupancy_data.json.gz`: This file provides the underlying data from (OQMD v1.5)[https://static.oqmd.org/static/downloads/qmdb__v1_5__102021.sql.gz] used to build the graphs, denoted as $G^T$.
    - `G100.gexf`: This file contains the graph denoted as $G^{100}$.
+It is the optimal graph used to build the recommender system.
+   - `G000.gexf`: This file contains the graph denoted as $G^{0}$.
+It is the graph used to make the UMAP 2D visualization of the embedding of ions and sites of stable compounds.

 2. Model Files:
-   - `models/word2vec.model`: This Word2Vec model contains the ion and site embeddings.
+   - `models/word2vec_100.model`: This Word2Vec model contains the ion and site embeddings.
 It was trained using the random walks on the $G^{100}$ graph.
+   - `models/word2vec_000.model`: The same as above but for T = 0K.
-   - `models/decision_tree.joblib`: This decision tree model delineates the minimum distance in the embedding to assign an ion-site occupation.
+   - `models/decision_tree_100.joblib`: This decision tree model delineates the minimum distance in the embedding of $G^{100}$ to assign an ion-site occupation.
+   - `models/decision_tree_000.joblib`: The same as above but for T = 0K.

 3. Code Files:
    - `recommender/core.py`: This Python script provides classes for data manipulation and for interacting with the trained models.
 It is primarily used for recommending ion-site occupations, a key step in generating potentially new stable compounds.